Black Creek Pioneer Village, Toronto

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Toronto and book an accommodation of your choice.

-Black Creek Pioneer Village, Toronto Reviews - Write a Review
+Black Creek Pioneer Village, Toronto Reviews

 The village was exceptional!
 Really neat and well put together.
 The reason for the 3 star review is that many of the interpreters did not even engage or acknowledge us (lady in the printing press), and others did not have much knowledge about the craft they were interpreting.
 A few interpreters were great (such as in Major Macs house).
 Would recommend the park have learning class on how to interpret history.